rundeck/docs/docs/learning/tutorial/terminology.md

 ## Role-based Access Control Policies
 A Rundeck _[access control policy](/administration/security/authorization.md)_ grants users and user groups certain privileges to perform actions against rundeck resources like projects, jobs, nodes, commands and API.

+## Webhooks
+Webhooks are an industry standard way for internet applications to communicate with each other.
+Rundeck Webhooks are an entry point to automation with Rundeck.
+A Webhook can be configured to accept incoming payloads and trigger Rundeck Job(s).
+For more information about how to use Webhooks [check out this tutorial](/learning/howto/using-webhooks.md).